FROM SALENTO TO THE HEIGHTS: BREWING COLOMBIAN HERITAGE IN UPPER MANHATTAN

 Salento alberga una serie de festivales únicos, incluida la conmemoración anual de la visita del Libertador Simón Bolívar, quien alguna vez pernoctó en el pueblo.
 Reconocido por su ritmo de vida tranquilo y apacible, su autenticidad y colores vibrantes, y su suave clima subtropical de altura—con una temperatura promedio de 17 °C—Salento honra este momento histórico cada año con las Fiestas Conmemorativas al Paso del Libertador.

 Salento is an essential stop for any coffee lover journeying through Colombia.
 Its charm lies not only in the warmth of its people and the lushness of its landscapes, perfumed by the unmistakable aroma of the world’s finest coffee, but also in the dishes—crafted with the freshest ingredients, the highest quality, and above all, with love.
-These qualities, so deeply woven into Salento’s soul, are exquisitely reimagined by Mariela Duque, who brings them to life with grace and refinement for the delight of all who step into her SALENTO COLOMBIAN COFFEE AND KITCHEN in New York.
+These qualities, so deeply woven into Salento’s soul, are exquisitely reimagined by Mariela Duque and her team, who brings them to life with grace and refinement for the delight of all who step into her SALENTO COLOMBIAN COFFEE AND KITCHEN in New York.

 In Upper Manhattan, the interior of SALENTO COLOMBIAN COFFEE AND KITCHEN pays tribute to the lush vegetation of Colombia’s Quindío region, while outside, a striking mural brings to life the Cocora Valley—the principal sanctuary of Colombia’s national tree, the Quindío wax palm (Ceroxylon quindiuense), the tallest palm species on Earth.